MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Whiskers.md

 It is the [[TfSD SB - Gamemodes - Extra Game|Extra Game]] version of [[TfSD SB - Enemies - Kookler|Kookler]].
 ### AI States
+#### Circle
+The enemy follows a circular path based on their x direction.
+#### Triangle
+The enemy follows a very specific triangular path based on their x direction.